 This unit controls the electronic sequence of each operating cycle and calculates the results.
-It receives count and size information directly from the Diluter while the sample is being cycled; then it counts, measures, and computes the parameters.
-The Analyzer then sends this information to the Workstation.
+It receives count and size information directly from the Diluter while the sample is being cycled.
 Many of the controls and indicators needed for normal daily operation are on the front of the Analyzer.

-LH 700 Series Workstation
+LH Workstation

-The LH 700 Series Workstation holds the data algorithms used to process the List Mode Data supplied by the Analyzer.
+The LH Workstation holds the data algorithms used to process the List Mode Data supplied by the Analyzer.
 From the List Mode Data, the Workstation computes Diff and Retic results, develops the histograms and DataPlots, and displays the results.
 The Workstation stores the data and transmits it to the Printer and Host computer.

-The LH 700 Series Workstation is equipped with a mouse that allows operator interaction with the software.
+The LH Workstation is equipped with a mouse that allows operator interaction with the software.